 In November 2021 we made the decision to donate all of our end of year profits directly to UK conservation projects.
 This is not a substitute for growing the business – we invest in the business throughout the year – instead it is a commitment to lead by example in our sector and put the planet before profit.
 Ordinarily a business’s end of year profits are retained by the business or paid to the directors as dividends (sometimes both), the directors at Petalon are motivated not by profit but by taking every possible opportunity to help futureproof our planet.
 Find out more about who we’ve supported here.

-To elaborate, as of February 2023, we are the only B Corp certified florist in the UK, the only one certified in Europe, indeed only the second B Corp florist in the world.
+To elaborate, as of February 2023, we were the very first B Corp certified florist in the UK, the first one certified in Europe, indeed only the second certified B Corp florist in the world.
 We are very proud of this fact.

 Certified B Corporations, or B Corps, are companies verified by B Lab to meet high standards of social and environmental performance, transparency, and accountability.
 Businesses go through a grueling assessment – which in our case took over a year and a half – to analyse the different facets of their organisation and their strengths and weaknesses when it comes to each of these factors.
 Scores are attributed to each area and then combined to see whether the total score meets the B Corp threshold.
 This is the technical explanation, but for us the more important layman’s terms definition is that B Corp certification is a means of not having to take an organisation’s word for it that they’re doing business the right way.
 We aim to lead by example.